Grain and Equipment Storage Building

 Bessie was famous (at least in our minds) for her dill pickles.
 She never wrote down her recipe and though Kathy and others have tried to recreate it, it’s lost to history.
 Inset dramatic music here. 😜

 Cucumbers will grow quite large and are great for salads of all kinds.
-But for the purpose of pickles, they need to be able to fit into a “Mason Jar.”
-So, some of the cucumbers would be picked at the correct “pickling” size and Bessie would perform her voodoo pickle magic.
+However, for pickles, they need to be able to fit into a “Mason Jar.”
+So, some of the cucumbers would be picked at the correct “pickling” size, and Bessie would perform her voodoo pickle magic.

 She didn’t grow a lot of fruit on the farm, but we did have a large mulberry tree that she would sometimes make jam from the berries.
 We would put sheets on the ground, climb the tree and shake the hell out of the branches.
 Only the ripened berries would fall.